shrumit/Western-Timetable-Maker/CONTRIBUTING.md

 2. Clone this repo and create a feature branch from `master`.
 Push your changes to that branch.

-3. When you're ready, open a Pull Request!
+3. When you're ready, open a Pull Request from your branch to `master`!